C++ Void Pointer - C++ Programming Tutorial

 Explanation:

-In this example, any data type can be utilized as an address by using void* in the genericSwap function.
-After that, the contents are copied between the variables using a temporary buffer and the memcpy function.
+In this instance, any data type can be employed as an address by utilizing void* within the genericSwap function.
+Following that, the values are transferred between the variables utilizing a temporary buffer and the memcpy function.

 Advantages of Void Pointer